springload/wagtaildraftail/README.rst

     Draft.js editor for Wagtail, built upon `Draftail <https://github.com/springload/draftail>`_ and `draftjs_exporter <https://github.com/springload/draftjs_exporter>`_.

-**This is alpha software, use at your own risk.**
+**This is alpha software, use at your own risk.
+Do not use in production (yet).**

 Installation
 ------------

-Grab the package from pip with, ``pip install wagtaildraftail``, then add ``wagtaildraftail`` as an app in your Django settings.
+Grab the package from pip with ``pip install wagtaildraftail``, then add ``wagtaildraftail`` as an app in your Django settings.

 Usage
 -----

+    There is a basic test site set up in the ``tests`` folder for reference.

 With Pages
 ~~~~~~~~~~

-Add the field to your page object:
+First, add a Draftail field to some of your pages.
+Here is an example:

 .. code:: python